polo7261/bios-extraction-guide/Dell/README.md

 [platomav](https://github.com/platomav/BIOSUtilities) for Dell Extraction script utility

-[Il forum MacOS86](https://macos86.it) for giving us the italian repository.
+[MacOS86 forum](https://macos86.it) for giving us the italian repository.
 Check it out [here](https://macos86.github.io/Estrazione-BIOS-da-exe/)

 [dreamwhite](https://github.com/dreamwhite) for testing on different MOBO vendors and for contributing on different parts of original guide